fawazahmed0/WR941ND-Router-USB-Mod/README.md

-Flash the firmware in your router and install packages related to usb such as block-mount
+Flash the firmware in your router and install packages related to usb such as

 ```
+block-mount

-kmod-scsi-core
+kmod-scsi-core (optional, I guess)

 kmod-fs-ext4

 kmod-usb-storage

-kmod-usb-storage-extras
+kmod-usb-storage-extras (optional)

 kmod-usb2